jicninja/LastBreath/docs/process/unity-patterns.md

 type: reference
 layer: process
 status: active
-related: [GAMEPLAY-CODE, TEST-STANDARDS]
+related: [GAMEPLAY-CODE, TEST-STANDARDS, LEVEL-DESIGN]
 ---

 Reference, not tutorial.
-13 patterns.
+17 patterns.
 Each section: when to use, minimal example, anti-pattern, rule cross-ref.
 Examples use `FooSystem` / `BarConfig` / `BazEvent` only.

 ## 1. Project layout & .asmdef boundaries